kevinbarabash/beignet/design/mvp/07_modules_and_scripts.md

 want to reload a fresh copy of a module very difficult.

 At the same time, we still want to allow people to use Crochet for scripts which necessitates side-effects.
-One option is to require some sort of entry point function like `main()` to be in a script.
-This feels at odds with how people traditionally write scripts.
-Also, we'd like people to be able to copy/paste code from a REPL (post-MVP) into a script and vice versa.
-Requiring a `main()` function to be in scripts would be at odds with this.
+Post-MVP we'll be adding a REPL and we want people to be able to copy/paste code between REPL and a script file (and vice versa).
 To this end, there will be a way to specify whether a .crochet file is a script or a module.
 This may be a different file extension or compiler directive in the file itself.

 Crochet scripts will be allowed to run code that has side-effects at the top-level while modules will not.
-Modules be allowed to declare functions and literals (including objects and tuples) at the top-level.
+Modules will be allowed to declare functions and literals (including objects and tuples) at the top-level.
 Post-MVP we'll be adding support for const expressions.
 These will be also be allowed at the top-level of modules once support has been added.
 Top-level symbols in modules can't be shadowed.